Racing Drone Transmitter – Mastering Your Primary Connection

 The FrSky Taranis X9D Plus is a popular choice among racers for its extensive customization options, intuitive interface, and compatibility with the widely-used FrSky protocol.
 It features high-quality gimbals, a large LCD screen, and a durable, ergonomic design.

-Futaba T16SZ
+Futaba T18SZ

-The Futaba T16SZ is a high-end transmitter known for its exceptional build quality, precise gimbals, and advanced features.
+The Futaba T18SZ is a high-end transmitter known for its exceptional build quality, precise gimbals, and advanced features.
 It supports multiple protocols and offers a wide range of programming options, making it a favorite among professional pilots.

 Radiomaster TX16S